Linguistic relativity and the color naming debate: Relativist view

 Initially, Berlin and Kay's theory received little direct criticism.
 But in the decades since their 1969 book, a significant scholarly debate has developed surrounding the universalism of color terminology.
-Many relativists find significant issues with this universalism.
+Multiple relativists find significant issues with this universalism.
 Discussed below, Barbara Saunders and John A. Lucy are two scholars who are prominent advocates of the opposing relativist position.
 Also, Daniel Everett's work on the Pirahã language of the Brazilian Amazon, a controversial case, found several peculiarities, including what he interpreted as the Pirahã language's lack of color terms in the way those are otherwise defined.
 Everett's conclusions were met with skepticism from universalists, who claimed that the linguistic deficit is explained by the lack of need for such concepts.

 Barbara Saunders

 Barbara Saunders believes that Berlin and Kay's theory of basic color terminology contains several unspoken assumptions and significant flaws in research methodology.
 Included in these assumptions is an ethnocentric bias based on traditions of Western scientific and philosophical thought.
 She regards the evolutionary component of Berlin and Kay's theory as "an endorsement of the idea of progress" and references Smart's belief that it is "a Eurocentric narrative that filters everything through the West and its values and exemplifies a universal evolutionary process of modernization."

 With regard to Berlin and Kay's research, Saunders criticizes the translation methods used for the color terms they gathered from the 78 languages they had not studied directly.
-Like many others, she also questions the effectiveness of using the Munsell color system in the elicitation of color terminology and identification of focal hues.
+Like a number of others, she also questions the effectiveness of using the Munsell color system in the elicitation of color terminology and identification of focal hues.
 She feels that "use of this chart exemplifies one of the mistakes commonly made by the social sciences: that of taking data-sets as defining a (laboratory) phenomenon which supposedly represents the real world", and entails "taking a picture of the world for the world and then claiming that that picture is the concept".
 Finally, she takes issue with the anomalous cases of color term use that she believes Berlin, Kay and Merrifield disregarded in their work on the World Color Survey for the purpose of purifying their results.

 In Saunders' 1997 article with van Brakel, they criticize the amount of weight given to the study of physiological color perception as support for the universalism of color terminology.
 They primarily criticize the idea that there is an autonomous neuro-physiological color pathway, citing a lack of concrete evidence for its existence.

 Saunders is also bothered by the overall de-contextualization of color terminology and the failure of universalists to address the limitations of their methodologies.
 She points out that:

 Ordinary colour talk is used in a variety of ways – for flat coloured surfaces, surfaces of natural objects, patches of paintings, transparent objects, shining objects, the sky, flames, illumination, vapours, volumes, films and so on, all of which interact with overall situation, illumination, edges, textures, patternings and distances, making the concept of sameness of colour inherently indeterminate.